 Brompheniramine Pregnancy and Breastfeeding Warnings

-Brompheniramine is also known as: B-Vex, Bidhist, Bromaphen, Bromax, Brovex, Brovex CT, Dimetane Extentab, Dimetapp Allergy, J-Tan, J-Tan PD, LoHist-12, Lodrane 12 Hour, Lodrane 24, Lodrane XR, P-Tex, Respa BR, Siltane, Tanacof-XR, VaZol, Veltane
+Brompheniramine is also known as: B-Vex, Bidhist, Bromaphen, Bromax, Brovex, Brovex CT, Codimal A, Cophene B, Dimetane Extentab, Dimetapp Allergy, J-Tan, J-Tan PD, LoHist-12, Lodrane 12 Hour, Lodrane 24, Lodrane XR, P-Tex, Respa BR, Siltane, Tanacof-XR, VaZol, Veltane

 Brompheniramine Pregnancy Warnings